enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/do-it-yourself.md

 > 💡 The guidelines above are just suggestions.
 Feel free to include other concepts in your solution as you see fit.
 The implementation is up to you.

 > 🤓 Happy learning!
 Open the playground and start coding!
+>
+> Leave a comment or view some of the other comments for inspiration before moving on.